La Matrice

 Participants in the quarterly interaction sessions come from a wide range of backgrounds and communities: elected officials, government representatives, cultural professionals, artists, entrepreneurs, citizens, students, retirees, and more.

-We have already agreed with 22 cities to work together:
+We have already agreed with 25 cities to work together:

-• 10 cities in the Centre-Val de Loire Region: Bourges, Châteauroux, Vierzon, Issoudun, Blois, Sancerre, Aubigny-sur-Nère, Saint-Amand-Montrond, Saint-Florent-sur-Cher and Tours.
+- 10 cities in the Centre-Val de Loire Region: Bourges, Châteauroux, Vierzon, Issoudun, Blois, Sancerre, Aubigny-sur-Nère, Saint-Amand-Montrond, Saint-Florent-sur-Cher, Tours, La Charité-sur-Loire and La Châtre.

-• 5 French cities: Avignon (Provence-Alpes–Côte d’Azur Region, European Capital of Culture 2000), Angoulême (Nouvelle-Aquitaine Region), Guingamp (Brittany Region), Béthune (Hauts-de-France Region), Nevers (Bourgogne–Franche-Comté Region).
+- 5 French cities: Avignon (Provence-Alpes–Côte d’Azur Region, European Capital of Culture 2000), Angoulême (Nouvelle-Aquitaine Region), Guingamp (Brittany Region), Béthune (Hauts-de-France Region), Nevers (Bourgogne–Franche-Comté Region).

-• 7 European Capitals of Culture: Matera 2019 (Italy), Bodø 2024 (Norway), Tartu 2024 (Estonia), Bad Ischl 2024 (Austria), Oulu 2026 (Finland), Évora 2027 (Portugal), České Budějovice 2028 (Czech Republic).
+- 7 European Capitals of Culture: Matera 2019 (Italy), Bodø 2024 (Norway), Tartu 2024 (Estonia), Bad Ischl 2024 (Austria), Oulu 2026 (Finland), Évora 2027 (Portugal), České Budějovice 2028 (Czech Republic).

 We have two specific partnerships with two French Creative Cities:

-• Angoulême, a UNESCO Creative City of Literature, is home to a comprehensive image-based creative ecosystem: an international comics festival; 15 higher education institutions dedicated to image-related fields (including the École Européenne Supérieure de l’Image); the Cité Internationale de la Bande Dessinée et de l’Image (CIBDI); and the Magelis Image Cluster, bringing together more than 80 image-related companies.
+- Angoulême, a UNESCO Creative City of Literature, is home to a comprehensive image-based creative ecosystem: an international comics festival; 15 higher education institutions dedicated to image-related fields (including the École Européenne Supérieure de l’Image); the Cité Internationale de la Bande Dessinée et de l’Image (CIBDI); and the Magelis Image Cluster, bringing together more than 80 image-related companies.

-• Avignon, Europe’s leading city for live performance thanks to the Avignon Festival, was European Capital of Culture in 2000.
+It is also a place of residence and professional support for artists, through the Maison des Auteurs, which is part of the CIBDI. - Avignon, Europe’s leading city for live performance thanks to the Avignon Festival, was European Capital of Culture in 2000.
 With the Avignon 2025 – Terre de Culture project, launched 25 years after Avignon 2000, the city is developing an innovative network of Maisons Folies—originally created during Lille 2004—reimagined, updated and adapted to the Avignon area, particularly in the city’s outskirts.